DrPatel404/Hotel-Management-System-Database/README.md

 19) Loyalty_number
 20) Satisfaction level

-Q.) Please specify the pain point you are solving and business requirements, rules, and processes that you need to implement while designing the database.
-I expect you to have no less than 10 entities and establish business processes and interactions between them.

-Ans: - Pain points of management of a hotel are as follows –
+Pain points of management of a hotel are as follows –

 The hotel has a different department like billing, room service, other services, reservations, loyalty card etc. and these departments don’t have an integrated system to know customer information/transactions at a single window.